 Hazardous waste may include items such as clothing, mattresses, tents or other items contaminated by pests, fluids, human waste or chemicals.

-Improperly discarded needles and harm reduction supplies found in communities and encampments have been identified as a safety concern.
-The City of Toronto will collect needles and harm reduction supplies, such as substance use pipes, from City property including City parks, right-of-ways, ravines and other locations.
+Improperly discarded needles and harm reduction supplies found in encampments and surrounding communities have been identified as a safety concern.
+The City of Toronto will collect needles and harm reduction supplies, such as substance use pipes, from City property including City parks, right-of-way, ravines and other locations.
 Residents are advised not to touch or try to remove needles and to contact 311 for safe removal.

-Fencing may be necessary to assist with park regeneration, including removal of fine debris and hazards (like needle tips or broken glass), removal and aeration of soil/sand, weekly applications of seed and fertilizer applications, pest removal, tree inspection and/or planting.
+Fencing may be necessary to assist with park regeneration, including removal of fine debris and hazards (needle tips or broken glass), removal and aeration of soil/sand, weekly applications of seed and fertilizer applications, pest removal, tree inspection and/or planting.

-The fencing allows for staff to work while ensuring public safety and for initial plant and grass growth that would not be possible with pedestrians or cyclists.
+The fencing allows for staff to work while ensuring public safety and for initial plant and grass growth.

 Municipal Licensing and Standards and Corporate Security staff proactively monitor parks and play a critical role in responding to any new encampments.
 They are supported by contracted security companies that also monitor parks to deter and identify potential encampments using a combination of on-site security and mobile security teams.

-The primary duty of contracted guards in City parks is to observe and report on encampments.
-Contracted security services are not directly responsible for bylaw enforcement.
+The primary duty of contracted guards in City parks is to observe and report new encampments to the Encampment Office.
+Contracted security are not directly responsible for by-law enforcement.
 Should a contracted security guard witness a structure or tent being erected in a park, they will contact the Encampment Office immediately and outreach teams will quickly engage with encampment occupants, offering services and referrals to indoor accommodation that may be available.

 Security guards may encounter situations in which they witness or are alerted to indictable, summary, or criminal offences and may need to intervene and / or perform a citizen’s arrest according to the Ontario Trespass to Property Act or the Criminal Code, Canada.
 In these situations, guards would call both police and Corporate Security for assistance.
 All licensed security guards in Ontario are regulated by the Private Security and Investigative Services Act, 2005.